aryangupta1105/My-Youtube-Project/README.md

 - Added search query api call to SideBar (MENU ITEMS)
 - Added Error handling to the api calls in custom hooks
 - created custom hooks for each api calls
+- Created fetching channel by channel name feature
+- Created custom hook to fetch channel by channel name
+- created resultChannel Component and added to searchResultPage

 # New Topics learned: